sez11a/liferay-docs/develop/tutorials/articles/310-troubleshooting/06-using-jndi-resources-with-hibernate.markdown

 classloader is a web application classloader or the child of a web application classloader, Tomcat lets it access the JNDI resources.

-Although the @product-ver@ application deploys on Tomcat, and the @product-ver@ classloader is a web application classloader, @product@ portlet classloaders are not---the portlets are OSGi bundles installed to @product@'s OSGi container using OSGi classloaders.
+Although the @product-ver@ application deploys on Tomcat, and the @product@ classloader is a web application classloader, @product@ portlet classloaders are not---the portlets are OSGi bundles installed to Liferay's OSGi container using OSGi classloaders.
 For a portlet to access the JNDI resources made available to the @product@ application on Tomcat, the portlet must switch to a classloader that is a child of @product@'s classloader.

 This tutorial demonstrates how to perform context classloader switching so that a Hibernate configuration can leverage a JNDI data source.